2020–2021 Vendée Globe: Report

 With a record number of 33 starter and 25 finishers, there was also a record number of six female competitors.
 This race was exceptionally close with the first eight sailors separated by less than 24 hours and literally with 12 hours to go the winner was not determined.
-The reason for this was due to compression in the fleet caused by the weather systems in addition to the large number of competitive entries and some of the pre race favorites being amongst the none finishers.
+The reason for this was due to compression in the fleet caused by the weather systems in addition to the large number of competitive entries and some of the pre race favorites being among the non-finishers.

-Media Exposure
+Media exposure

 The international media exposure reached an all-time high in part due to the event being able to proceed during the COVID-19 pandemic due to its naturally isolative nature.
 With social mobility limited and large sectors of nations work force not working the race filled a void while other sport competitions were cancelled.
 The main spectator negatives happened at a national level with the race village not getting the usual hundred of thousands of visitors.
 The hardest thing for the international sailors was who could welcome them at the race finish with close family unable to attend, there was also reduced spectators and the race organisers made sure all the French competitors entered the finishing port during daylight hours to avoid the curfew restrictions.

-The international coverage was led by daily show broadcasts on YouTube, Daily Motion and Facebook with the English edition lead by Andi Robertson.
+The international coverage was led by daily show broadcasts on YouTube, Daily Motion and Facebook with the English edition led by Andi Robertson.
 The openness of the skippers to media varied, with Pip Hare and Boris Herrmann engaging extensively with online broadcast.
 There was also increasing media participation with the French skippers in the race.
 In terms of openness even at the front of the fleet the intentions of some sailors were open while others hid both sail plans and the extent of damage to the other boats until after the race finish.

-It had high-profile followers with French President Emmanuel Macron and the Crown Prince of Monaco engaging in the race and its media.
+It had high-profile followers with French President Emmanuel Macron and the Prince of Monaco engaging in the race and its media.

 Alongside the race for the fourth time a web based online routing game mirroring the race ran by Virtual Regatta this was the largest ever online sailing game with 1,000,000 unique users.
 It was won by French sailor Jean-Claude Goudon, whose user name was “tigrou26120,” finished in a time of 68 days, 22 hours, 16 minutes and 4 seconds.